thibo73800/self-driving-car/p5-vehicle-detection-tracking/writeup_template.md

 For this project, I trained the model using a SVC model.
 SVC is part of the sklearn.svm library.
 SVC allows two interesting things, first I can use the kernel trick to classify binary data.
 Then, I can get the result of the prediction as a probability for both classes (car, non-car).I will explain further in this document why this is useful.

 To train the classifier, I change the color space of each image from RGB to HLS.
 Then I compute HOG features for each image.
 Before to train the classifier, I normalize the features using the StandardScaler method from sclera.preprocessing.

-I train the SVC using normalised HOG features and “rbf” for the kernel trick.
+I train the SVC using normalized HOG features and “rbf” for the kernel trick.
 To come up with this choice, I tested all possible kernel by comparing each one against others, but it turns out that the best one is rbf.

 Lines in the code ….